ahashim/smart-contracts/README.md

 npm run test
 ```

-You can also run the tests in watch mode which will rerun all unit-tests & generate a contract-size report whenever a file is changed within the `contracts` or `test` directories.
+You can also run the tests in watch mode which will rerun all unit-tests whenever a file is changed within the `contracts` or `test` directories.

 ```bash
 npm run watch